Life Is Good (horse): 2021: Three-year-old season

 Life Is Good made his first start as a three-year-old in the Sham Stakes at Santa Anita Park on January 2.
-Installed as the 1/5 odds-on favorite in the five horse field, Life Is Good went to the early lead and set sensible fractions while maintaining an advantage of three to four lengths down the backstretch and into the stretch.
-Stablemate Medina Spirit, raced in second throughout, made a late run to close to within three-quarters of a length, with the third-place finisher 13 lengths further back.
+Installed as the 1/5 favorite in the five-horse field, he went to the early lead and set sensible fractions while maintaining an advantage of three to four lengths down the backstretch and into the stretch.
+Stablemate Medina Spirit, second throughout, made a late run to close to within three-quarters of a length, with the third-place finisher 13 lengths further back.
 Jockey Mike E. Smith's commented, "It was his first time around two turns.
 He got away just a little slow, but he got up and of course he's naturally so quick, he was just up underneath himself.
 Just as we were heading for home, he was doing things all by himself so easy out there."

 Life Is Good made his next start in the San Felipe Stakes on March 6.
-Again Life Is Good was the favorite at 1/2, and he went to the early lead and was never challenged although drifting in the stretch run, winning by eight lengths over Medina Spirit, with Dream Shake third.
-After the race trainer Bob Baffert said, "He's still green.
-They do all that weaving one race … they're still babies.
+Again he was the favorite, at 1/2, and he went to the early lead and was never challenged although drifting in the stretch run, winning by eight lengths over Medina Spirit with Dream Shake third.
+After the race, Baffert said, "He's still green.
+They do all that weaving one race ... they're still babies.
 They're still immature.
 The main thing is he came out of it really well.
 We saw a lot of raw talent yesterday."
-After the event Life Is Good had collected 60 qualification points for the Road to the Kentucky Derby and sitting second in the standings.
+After the event, Life Is Good had collected 60 qualification points for the Road to the Kentucky Derby and was second in the standings.